mguellsegarra/cpu-load-bar/README.md

 - Purple memory-chip indicator when memory pressure is critical and CPU load is normal
 - Memory-pressure menu detail graded by level: yellow for warning and red for critical
 - Alert colors adapt to light and dark appearances; normal text follows macOS menu bar colors
-- Progressive CPU alert colors based on load per active CPU and recent CPU usage
+- Progressive CPU alert colors based on load per active CPU
 - Two-second refresh interval
 - VoiceOver label and current-value support
 - No Dock icon, third-party dependencies, network requests, analytics or stored data